First East Turkestan Republic: Establishment

 Leader of Karakash gold miners Ismail Khan Khoja sent message to Governor Jin Shuren: "Foolish infidels like you are not fit to rule....
 You infidels think that because you have rifles, guns... and money, you can depend on them, but we depend of God in whose hands are our lives."
 Local provincial authorities and troops were annihilated by the miners throughout Khotan vilayet, rare Chinese population in most cases saved their lives and property, but was forced to accept Islam under the threat of execution.
 Old City of Khotan fell to rebels on 28 February 1933 with minimal resistance, the same day when rebels entered the city, while Khotan New City came under siege before surrendering on 16 March 266 Han soldiers of its garrison were spared and reportedly converted to Islam, while both the Treasury and Arsenal were captured by rebels, delivering to their hands several thousands of rifles and almost a ton of gold.

 The Khotan Emirate dispatched one of the three brothers, Shahmansur, known also as Emir Abdullah, and a former publisher named Sabit Damolla to Kashgar, where they established the Kashgar Affairs Office of the Khotan Government, led by Muhammad Amin Bughra, in July 1933.
 By the fall of that year, the office had shed many of its links to the Khotan government and reformed itself into the multi-ethnic, quasi-nationalist East Turkestan Independence Association, which drew heavily on ideas of Islamic reformism, nationalism and jadidism.

 On 12 November 1933, Sabit Damolla declared the establishment of the East Turkestan Republic with Khoja Niyaz as its president — despite the fact that the respected commander was engaged in fighting in northern Xinjiang and had allied his forces with those of Sheng Shicai.
-Original proclamation was extremely anti-Tungan and anti-Han and contained such words:
+Original proclamation was extremely anti-Hui and anti-Han and contained such words:

-The Tungans, more than Han, are the enemy of our people.
+The Tungans [Hui], more than Han, are the enemy of our people.
 Today our people are already free from the oppression of the Han, but still continue live under Tungan subjugation.
 We must still fear the Han, but cannot not fear the Tungans as well.
 The reason, we must be careful to guard against the Tungans, we must intensively oppose them, cannot afford to be polite, since the Tungans have compelled us to follow this way.
 Yellow Han people have not the slightest thing to do with Eastern Turkestan.
 Black Tungans also do not have this connection.
 Eastern Turkestan belongs to the people of Eastern Turkestan.
 There is no need for foreigners to come be our fathers and mothers....
 From now on we do not need to use foreigner's language or their names, their customs, habits, attitudes, written languages, etc. We must also overthrow and drive foreigners from our boundaries forever.
 The colors yellow and black are foul....
 They have dirtied our Land for too long.
 So now it's absolutely necessary to clean out this filth.
 Take down the yellow and black barbarians!
 Live long Eastern Turkestan!